 Students who stop out 60 to 90 days must stop by the Adult Education Office to update their enrollment in the program.
-All students will be archived after 90 days; therefore, students returning must make an appointment to attend orientation to re-enroll in the program.
-A student's initial locator/TABE 11/TABE 12 scores are valid for 6 months.
+All students will be archived after 90 days; therefore, students returning must attend orientation to re-enroll in the program.
+A student's initial locator/TABE 13/TABE 14 scores are valid for 6 months.